Captain Marvel (film): Development

 In February 2015, Marvel pushed the release date back to November 2, 2018, to accommodate Spider-Man: Homecoming (2017).
 In early April, Feige revealed that Captain Marvel had been included in an early draft of the Avengers: Age of Ultron (2015) screenplay, but Marvel chose to remove this appearance because they did not want to introduce the character before they were able to explore her backstory and personality first.
 He also said that Marvel would announce writers for the film within a few weeks, and by mid-April, Guardians of the Galaxy co-screenwriter Nicole Perlman and Inside Out (2015) co-screenwriter Meg LeFauve were announced to be writing the screenplay.
 The duo were put together as a writing team after impressing Feige with separate takes on the character, and began work on the film within a month.
-Jessica Gao, who would later become the head writer for She-Hulk: Attorney at Law (2022), also pitched for the film.
+Jessica Gao, who would later become the head writer for the Marvel Studios television series She-Hulk: Attorney at Law (2022), also pitched for the film, as did A. C. Bradley who became the head writer of the Marvel Studios animated series What If...?
+(2021–2024).
 LeFauve found the character being a female superhero to be both "wonderful" and a challenge, believing that the character's power-level could lead to the "Superman curse" of being perceived to be invulnerable.
 Additionally, LeFauve and Perlman found that writing a "story about a human and not get[ting] too overwhelmed by the worry of representing all women" worked best when approaching the story.
 An article about young girls who would quit learning to code after they encountered trouble made LeFauve and Perlman consider questions about females being taught they cannot make mistakes or embrace their own power.
 This helped the duo realize that "part of embracing your power is failure" and seeing it "more as feedback instead of your character".

 By May, Marvel had discussions with Ava DuVernay about directing Captain Marvel or Black Panther (2018), which Feige confirmed a month later, saying that he had met with DuVernay amongst a number of other directors and expected a decision to be made by mid- to late 2015.
 That September, Feige said that the casting process would not begin until 2016, as the studio did not want to try to cast Carol Danvers until they had decided on the direction for the character in the screenplay, as well as the structure of the film and the character's role in the rest of Marvel's Phase Three films.
 Producer Jeremy Latcham elaborated that "getting the character right first is going to lead the charge".
 In October 2015, Marvel changed the release date again, this time moving it to March 8, 2019, to make room for Ant-Man and the Wasp (2018).